vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 Executing the function in eager mode works as expected.
 However, the shape of intermediate variables cannot be known given knowledge of the input shapes alone, but rather depends on the number of elements in `mask` that are `True`.
 Therefore, we cannot compile the function as not all shapes are static.

+Additionally, we can't simply use `static_argnum` as `mask` itself is not hashable and hence can't be used to match calls to caches.
+Furthermore, even if it could the number of possible values of `mask` is too high.
+To handle all possibiltiies, we would need to compile `2**16` or 65,536 graphs.

-Often though, we can rewrite the function to perform the same action and with static
+Often though, we can rewrite the function to perform the same action and with static shapes:
-shapes:

 ```python
 def mask_tensor(x, mask):